Background

 He saw such claims as lies and humbug, well-meaning perhaps, but manufactured to provide reassurance to timid people.

 The anthropologist Monica Wilson asked the women of an African village why they set such a store by their ceremonies, where the ceremonies are so important.
-And they answered, and she asked them, was it because they exerted real power over the external world, these ceremonies?
+And she asked them, was it because they exerted real power over the external world, these ceremonies?

 Their answer was always the same.
 Such ceremonies were conducted for inward rather than outward effect.
 They served to stop people from going mad.

-I'm reminded of W.H.
-Oden's gloomy poem, Death's Echo, in which he says, echoing the ancient Greeks, that not to be born may well be the best, but there is always a second best, which is formal order, the dance, the dancer's pattern, to make some sense of life, to prevent ourselves from going mad.
+I'm reminded of, says the author, I'm reminded of W.H.
+Auden's gloomy poem, Death's Echo, in which he says, echoing the ancient Greeks, that not to be born may well be the best, but there is always a second best, which is formal order, the dance, the dancer's pattern, to make some sense of life, to prevent ourselves from going mad.

 We have one ready means of escape, and that is to dance while we can.